Getting Started on Heroku Fir with Scala and Play

 Debugging

-The Heroku Scala Cloud Native Buildpack turns your code into an Open Container Initiative (OCI) container image when you deploy to Fir.
+The Heroku Scala Cloud Native Buildpack (CNB) turns your code into an Open Container Initiative (OCI) container image when you deploy to Fir.
 This image gets executed on our dynos.

 Start a One-off Dyno